 - Other conditions.

-People who chew tobacco flavored with licorice might develop high blood pressure and other serious side effects.
+People who chew tobacco flavored with licorice, drink licorice tea, or ingest large amounts of candy or lozenges that contain licorice might develop high blood pressure and other serious side effects.

 Heart disease: Licorice can cause the body to store water, and this can make congestive heart failure worse.
 Licorice can also increase the risk of irregular heartbeat.
 Don't consume licorice if you have heart disease.